kernighan/archeage-3mle/mml-guide.md

 * Default note length is 4 (l4).
 If any track changes the length, all following tracks inherit that length.
 3MLE assumes that following tracks default back to l4, but archeage does not.
 So when optimizing, it's critical to start any track following a note length change with l4 if it doesn't start with a length.

-* All explicitly written octaves in the 3MLE code must be increased by 1.
+* All explicitly written octaves exported by 3MLE must be increased by 1.
 I.e., if 3MLE exports "o4", change this to "o5" for archeage.

 * Archeage does not work with optimized "n" notes.
 These need to be converted back to the corresponding note.
 A simple program can do this, if you have a zero based array that goes starts with "c" and goes up to "b".
 The converted n note is the modulus 12 of the number.
 I.e., n32 is g+ (32 % 12 = 8).
 8 is the 9th element of a zero based array, which would be g sharp/a flat.